Allworth Financial LP Makes New Investment in iShares Global 100 ETF (NYSEARCA:IOO)

-Allworth Financial LP purchased a new stake in shares of iShares Global 100 ETF (NYSEARCA:IOO) during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor purchased 1,020 shares of the company’s stock, valued at approximately $72,000.
+Allworth Financial LP purchased a new position in shares of iShares Global 100 ETF (NYSEARCA:IOO) in the 2nd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund purchased 1,020 shares of the company’s stock, valued at approximately $72,000.

 iShares Global 100 ETF (the Fund), formerly iShares S&P Global 100 Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P Global 100 Index (the Index).
 The Index is designed to measure the performance of 100 large-capitalization global companies.